postmanlabs/labs-docs/v6/postman/design_and_develop_apis/reporting_faqs.md

 1. Are these reports generated real time?

     The reports are not generated real-time.
-The reports may show you a lag of few minutes to 24 hours.
+They may show you a lag of few minutes to 24 hours.
 You can view the last updated time to know the exact time the reports were last refreshed.

 2. What kind of reports can I see now?

-    You can see all the reports – both team and API-level.
-You will be able to view all the shared APIs as well as the APIs that you have access for in the team
+    You can see both team and API-level reports.
+You will be able to view all the shared APIs as well as the APIs that you have access for in the team workspace.

 3. Can I view reports for individual collections?